Dual Franka PICO Collection and DAgger#

 Recommended metrics:

-• train/dagger/actor_loss: supervised loss on intervention data.
+• train/dagger/actor_loss: supervised loss on expert-only action chunks.

 • train/actor/lr and train/actor/grad_norm: training stability.